taocpp/PEGTL/doc/Optimisation.md

-# Performance Notes
+# Optimisation

-Notes on performance characteristics and optimisation possibilities when writing parsers with the PEGTL.
+Notes on performance characteristics and optimisation possibilities.

 ###### Backtracking